This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 In Conclusion

 Building a FinOps practice comes with many challenges and finding a partner with intersecting teams like security, procurement and especially ITFM/ TBM will only enhance the adoption.
-Embarking on a joint endeavor can benefit both practices and support your organizations to make better tradeoffs and unlock the value of Cloud.
+Embarking on a joint endeavor can benefit both practices and support your organizations to make better tradeoffs and unlock the value of technology investments such as public cloud.

-• There is an area you would like to see more examples or detail on
+• There is an area you would like to see more examples or details

-• You have a intersection story that could be shared
+• You have an intersection story that could be shared

 Thank you to all our Project contributors